Search Jean Hailes

 The different types of period pain – and what the pain might mean

 If you experience period pain, you’re not alone.
 But it’s important to know when it’s okay to manage the pain yourself, and when to seek medical help.
-Here we uncover the different types of period pain, important questions to ask your doctor and what the pain might mean.
+Here, we uncover the different types of period pain, important questions to ask yourself and what the pain might mean.

 The most common type of period pain

 Doctors divide period pain into 2 types.
-The more common is known as ‘primary dysmenorrhoea’.
+The more common is called ‘primary dysmenorrhoea’.
 It usually begins from the time of your first period or in the years shortly afterwards.

-The pain can be felt in the lower abdomen (belly), but sometimes it’s felt in the lower back and thighs.
+The pain can be felt in the belly (lower abdomen), but sometimes it’s felt in the lower back and thighs.
 It can feel like a dull ache or heaviness, or a cramping, gripping pain.

 The pain usually begins in the days leading up to a period.
 It eases after the first few days of a period or continues until the period stops.